 But I knew that it can be improved with time.

 I started reading some good blogs related to Grammar, sentences, basics of English and even joined one local English class in 2013 (after 2 years of starting blogging) to improve my skills.

-This was a genuine problem because everything on internet is in English language and we can express our thoughts in English only.
+This was a genuine problem because everything on the internet is in English language and we can express our thoughts in English only.

-PS: Although you can write in any language on internet, but English has more audience as compared to any language.
+PS: Although you can write in any language on the internet, but English has more audience as compared to any language.